 Registered Shareholders (as this expression is defined in the Circular) are requested to complete, date, sign and return the form of proxy they receive.
-To be valid, the form of proxy must be signed and received by the proxy department of the Corporation's transfer agent, TSX Trust Company, by mail at 100 Adelaide West, Suite 301, Toronto, Ontario M5H 4H1, by facsimile at 1-416-595-9593 or electronically at www.voteproxyonline.com not later than 2:00 p.m.
-(Eastern Time) on June 7, 2024, or if the Meeting is adjourned or postponed, no later than 48 hours prior to the adjourned or postponed Meeting.
+To be valid, the form of proxy must be signed and received by the proxy department of the Corporation's transfer agent, TSX Trust Company, electronically at www.voteproxyonline.com, by facsimile at 1-416-595-9593, or by mail at 100 Adelaide West, Suite 301, Toronto, Ontario M5H 4H1, not later than 2:00 p.m.
+(Eastern Time) on June 19, 2025, or if the Meeting is adjourned or postponed, no later than 48 hours prior to the adjourned or postponed Meeting.
 Failure to properly complete or deposit a proxy may result in its invalidation.